What’s decision tree?

 Let's take the node where Outlook = Sunny as an example:

-So, we'll choose Humidity attribute for this node.
+So, we’ll choose the Humidity attribute for this node.

-And repeat these steps, you'll get an decision tree as below:
+And repeat these steps, and you’ll get a decision tree as below:

 C4.5 Algorithm